 What is Workers’ Compensation in Wallingford?

-Established in Connecticut in 1913, the Workers’ Compensation Commission manages and adjudicates benefits for employees that are injured on the job.
+Established in Connecticut in 1913, the Workers’ Compensation Commission manages and adjudicates benefits for employees who are injured on the job.
 According to Connecticut’s Worker’s Compensation Program, all employers with over one full-time employee are required to carry workers’ compensation insurance.

 This insurance helps cover wage replacement, disability benefits, ongoing care costs, and even funeral costs related to a workplace accident or injury.
-Despite this mandatory coverage, many employers may choose to fight against their injured employees’ request for support after a workplace injury, accident or illness.
+Despite this mandatory coverage, many employers may choose to fight against their injured employees’ request for support after a workplace injury, accident, or illness.

 Personal Injury vs. Workers Compensation: What’s the Difference?